South Koreas Political Crisis: What Could Happen Next? - UrduPoint

 Seoul, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2025) South Korean investigators attempted to arrest impeached President Yoon Suk Yeol at his residence Friday over a failed martial law bid but were blocked by his security forces.

-They stood down just days before the warrant's deadline expires on Monday.
+They stood down just days before the arrest warrant expires on Monday.

 AFP takes a look at what could happen next: